 - Explode the myth.

 Most people think vibrators are for women only.
 Not true.
-Research on vibrator use tells us that almost half of all men have used a vibrator.
+Research on who uses vibrators tells us that almost half of all men have tried a vibrator at least once.
 Since you may have never thought vibrators could be for you, give yourself some time to get comfortable with the idea.
 The good news is that once you do, you’ll be greatly rewarded.
 Remember that sex toys aren’t made for certain kinds of people, they’re made to stimulate nerve endings.
 Anyone and everyone could be the “kind of person” who uses vibrators, and using one doesn’t say anything about you other than the fact that you like yourself enough to want to feel good.

 - Research before you buy.